estevesnp/wwe-scraper/README.md

 This is a simple webscraper that scrapes the WWE Wikipedia page and gets the information of all the champions from a specific belt.

+It uses the [goquery](https://github.com/PuerkitoBio/goquery) package to parse the HTML.

 ## Installation

 You need to have Go installed.
 Afterwards, run the following command: